-As a general rule, the state of California requires that employers shall not employ non-exempt employees more than eight hours in any workday or more than 40 hours in any workweek, unless the employee receives overtime wages equal to one and one-half times his or her regular rate of pay for the following:
+As a general rule, the state of California requires that employers shall not employ non-exempt employees more than eight hours in any workday or more than 40 hours in any workweek unless the employee receives overtime pay equal to one and one-half times his or her regular rate of pay for the following:

 - All hours worked over eight, up to and including 12 hours in a single workday;